David Mitchell (comedian): Early life

 David James Stuart Mitchell was born in Salisbury on 14 July 1974, the son of hotel managers Kathryn Grey and Ian Douglas Mitchell.
 As his mother is Welsh, hailing from Swansea, and his father was born to a family that was originally Scottish, he considers himself British rather than specifically English.
-He would explore his ancestry in a 2009 episode of Who Do You Think You Are? and discover his connection to the Gaelic scholars John Forbes and Alexander Robert Forbes.
+He explored his ancestry in a 2009 episode of Who Do You Think You Are? and discovered his connection to the Gaelic scholars John Forbes and Alexander Robert Forbes.
 In 1977, when Mitchell was two years old, his parents left their jobs to give lectures on hotel management as this gave them more time with him.
 He has a younger brother named Daniel.

 Mitchell's family moved to Oxford, where his parents became lecturers at Oxford Polytechnic (now Oxford Brookes University).
 He attended the independent private New College School.
 In a 2006 interview with The Independent, he recalled his childhood dreams: "When I was at school I either wanted to be a comedian-stroke-actor or prime minister.
 But I didn't admit that to other people, I said I wanted to be a barrister and that made my parents very happy.
 I didn't admit I wanted to be a comedian until I came to university, met a lot of other people who wanted to be comedians, and realised it was an okay thing to say."
 From the age of 13, Mitchell was educated at Abingdon School, a public school.
 Having always been top of the class at primary school and prep school, he realised after moving to Abingdon that there were plenty of people more intelligent than he, so he turned his attention to debating and drama "where [he] had a chance of being the best".